Surfacing the Quiet Signals

 We stopped asking: “Do we have time for user research this sprint?”

-And started asking: “What kind are we doing this week?”
+and started asking: “What kind are we doing this week?”